smmalekabadi/VU/README.txt

 HI
-this is just for fu project its kind of virtual university you can invited to class sent your exercize and ... it is just working on linux. if you use windows send me an email to help or change it for you I wish you like that have fun feel free to change it
+this is just for fun project its kind of virtual university you can invited to class sent your exercize and ... it is just working on linux. if you use windows send me an email to help or change it for you I wish you like that have fun feel free to change it